ranvis/php-ext-cbor/README.md

 }
 ```

-When decoding, CBOR data item must be a single item, or the function will throw an exception with code `CBOR_ERROR_EXTRANEOUS_DATA`.
+When decoding, the CBOR data item must be a single item, or the function will throw an exception with code `CBOR_ERROR_EXTRANEOUS_DATA`.
-This means this function cannot decode CBOR sequences format defined in [RFC 8742](https://datatracker.ietf.org/doc/html/rfc8742).
+This means this function cannot decode the CBOR sequences format defined in [RFC 8742](https://datatracker.ietf.org/doc/html/rfc8742).
 See `Decoder` class for sequences and progressive decoding.

 `$options` array elements are:

 - `'max_depth'` (default:`64`; range: `0`..`10000`)
-  Maximum number of nesting level to process.
+  Maximum number of nesting levels to process.
   To handle arrays/maps/tags, at least 1 depth is required.

 - `'max_size'`: (default:`65536`; range: `0`..`0xffffffff`)